jirvingphd/jirvingphd.github.io/_posts/2019-06-07-building_artifical_neural_networks.markdown

 <img src="https://raw.githubusercontent.com/jirvingphd/dsc-4-final-project-online-ds-ft-021119/master/blog/synapse-7d_orig.gif" width="300">

 The electrical component is a large, incredibly fast, spike of electricity that shoots through a neuron from its head to its tail.
-This spike of electricity is called the action potential and it we refer to when we say your neurons are "firing".
+This spike of electricity is called the _action potential_ and thats what we are referring to when we say our brain is firing.

 > So how and why is information transmission divided into these separate, but interconnected and inter-dependent pieces?

 Now, the action potential has a couple special properties that are essential to neurotransmission.
 1) An action potential is all-or-nothing.
 Either a neuron fires, or it doesn't.
-It's a binary process.
+It's a binary process. <br>_Hmm I know some activation functions kinda like that.._
 2) An action potential only happens if a cell gets enough excitatory input from other neurons.
 A neuron is constantly receiving excitatory and inhibitory inputs from thousands of neurons that are essentially playing tug-of-war, with excitatory signals pushing the neuron closer and closer to firing, while the inhibitory signals are doing the opposite, trying to prevent the neuron from firing, pushing it down into a quiet state.

 If the excitatory input is strong enough, it overpowers any inhibition, build up enough electrical charge to reach a special electrical threshold that will open a cascade of special channels allow a tidal wave of electrical charge to rush into the neuron and down its axon to its terminals.
 The terminals are connected to thousands of other neurons, and this rush of electrical activity launches boats of neurotransmitters into the synapse to pass the information to the next layer of neurons.